cloudblog004/fantasticfoodies/content/en/posts/635-step-by-step-guide-to-make-speedy-hainan-chicken-rice-nasi-ayam-hainan.md

 ##### Steps to make Hainan Chicken Rice (Nasi Ayam Hainan):

-1. Wash the rice &amp; drain well, fry the garlic until smell fragrant add in the rice stir fried for 3 minutes then put in Rice cooker
+1. Wash the rice & drain well, fry the garlic until smell fragrant add in the rice stir fried for 3 minutes then put in Rice cooker
-1. A.After the rice put in add chicken broth &amp; pandan leafs press button cook as usually cook rice.
+1. A.After the rice put in add chicken broth & pandan leafs press button cook as usually cook rice.
 The chicken broth made from: chicken bone, ginger, spring onion boil 30minutes then add salt.
 B. marinade the chicken with:sand ginger powder, ginger juice, salt keep in the fridge for 3hours. then take out put to stem 30 minutes
 1. Ready to serve With :chilli sauce, sweet dark sauce,ginger spring onion sauce.   origin resep chili sauce for chicken rice is: lemon juice, sugar, chili, garlic,a little water blender until finely.
 But I only us sesame chili oil  Sweet dark sauce made from: dark sauce, sugar, drinking water
 1. Ready to serve and ENJOY!